-- 1. Rubber cap - Turn the adjusting screw in direction (a) to increase the compression damping force.
+1. Rubber cap

+Turn the adjusting screw in direction (a) to increase the compression damping force.
 Turn the adjusting screw in direction (b) to decrease the compression damping force.
 To set the compression damping force, turn the adjuster in direction (a) until it stops, and then count the clicks in direction (b).

-Compression damping force adjusting screw
+1. Compression damping force adjusting screw

-Compression damping setting:

-22 click(s) in direction (b) Standard:

-8 click(s) in direction (b) Maximum (hard):

-0 click(s) in direction (b)
+Compression damping setting: Minimum (soft): 19 click(s) in direction (b) Standard: 11 click(s) in direction (b) Maximum (hard): 0 click(s) in direction (b)